Skip to content

 « All Events

 So Now What?
-Disposal of Materials After a Disaster
+Dealing with Materials After a Disaster

 May 6 @ 1:30 pm - 2:30 pm

-Recent disasters across the country have presented small and mid-sized institutions with the unique challenges of not only dealing with health and safety for people but how to deal with the safe disposal of collection materials.
+Recent disasters across the country have presented small and mid-sized institutions with the unique challenges of not only dealing with health and safety for people but how to deal with the collection materials.
 During this special May Day 2025 webinar, participants will:

 • Learn ways to protect volunteers, staff, and themselves